mlomb/battle/arena/README.md

 - [ ] Write `Database` to disk (something like `(time)-(info).arenadb`), then load to:
     - [ ] Resume tournament/optimization
     - [ ] Open UI to view results (`arena view xyz.arenadb`)
+    - or maybe have a more human readable format?